PannSengpanich/PannSengpanich/README.md

 ### :man_technologist: About Me :
 I am a student in Chulalongkorn University from Thailand.

-- :telescope: I'm currently studying in International School of Engineering.
-In my 1st and 2nd year, I was studying in AERO (Aerospace Engineering) major where I was studying about aircraft, airplane and aerospace.
-In my 3rd year, I then decided to change to ICE (Information and Communication Engineering) major which is the major that I'm currently studying in right now (with 2nd year course).
+- :telescope: I'm currently studying at the International School of Engineering.
+During my first two years, I pursued a major in Aerospace Engineering, where I learned about aircraft and aerospace technologies.
+However, in my third year, I switched to Information and Communication Engineering (ICE) and I'm currently studying 2nd year courses.

-- :zap: In my free time, I love to practicing and expand my coding language, playing musical instrument and hanging out with my friends.
-Lately, I have been immensly focusing on improving my coding skills by practicing in freeCodeCamp, OdinProjects, Coursera and more.
+- :zap: In my free time, I enjoy expanding my coding skills and playing musical instruments.
+I've been practicing coding through various platforms such as freeCodeCamp, OdinProjects, and Coursera, with a strong focus on improving my abilities.
+I also love to spend time with my friends.

 ### :hammer_and_wrench: MY current languages and tools :